kaliop-uk/kueueingbundle/readme.md

 ### Error management

+(to be documented)

 ### ACK/NACK, what the heck

+(to be documented)

+### Re-queueing a message when an execute-console-command fails

+(to be documented.
+For the moment, look in services.yml for an example filter service definition which does that)

 ### Bundle Queues and Routing Keys - how do they map to Messaging Systems

+(to be documented)

 ### Implementing a new driver

+(to be documented)

 ## More docs